Employee Therapy

 How to find a EAP Service

-Finding an Employee Assistance Program (EAP) typically involves reaching out to your employer or HR department, as EAPs are typically offered as a workplace benefit provided by employers.
-Here are steps you can take to find an EAP program:
+Finding an Employee Assistance Program (EAP) typically involves reaching out to your employer or HR department.
+Since EAPs are usually offered as a workplace benefit, it is essential to follow the correct steps to access them effectively.

-- Explore EAP Resources: Once you have access to the EAP, take some time to explore the resources and services available.
-This may include reviewing information on counselling services, wellness programs, educational materials, and other support resources offered through the EAP.
+Once you have access, take some time to explore the resources provided.
+This may include counselling options, educational materials, and wellness content tailored to support your wellbeing.

 Some of the issues we can help with: